apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-kafka-avro-multi-quarkus/README.md

     * if successfully processed, traveller information is logged and then updated information is send to another Kafka topic
     * if not processed traveller, info is logged and then process instance finishes  sending reply to a different Kafka topic

-The functionality is still the same, but the format of the event, rather than being a cloudevent json format, is a representation of traveller object using Avro format.
-To help us dealing with the serialization details, [jackson-kafka-avro-serializer](https://github.com/productboardlabs/jackson-kafka-avro-serializer) dependency is added to `pom.xml`
+The functionality is still the same, but the format of the event, rather than being a cloudevent JSON format, it is a representation of the traveller object using Avro format.
+To help us deal with the serialization details, [jackson-kafka-avro-serializer](https://github.com/productboardlabs/jackson-kafka-avro-serializer) dependency is added to `pom.xml`

 ```